OpenXcom/OpenXcom/README-OSX.md

 1. Your artifact will be named `openxcom.app` in the build target directory (Debug or Release).

 ## Additional Help
-Should you require any further assistance regarding the OSX build - feel free to ask around on the official forums - https://openxcom.org/forum/ or contact us directly on GitHub - [@rcreasey](http://github.com/rcreasey)
+Should you require any further assistance regarding the macOS build - feel free to ask around on the official forums - https://openxcom.org/forum/ or contact us directly on GitHub - [@rcreasey](http://github.com/rcreasey)